jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1a-capitals.md

 The whole value of the seed is a fixed capital.
 It goes backwards and forwards between the ground and the granary.
 But it never changes masters and does not circulate.
 The farmer profits by its increase, not by its sale.

-11 The general stock of any society is the same with that of all its inhabitants.
+{{< s v="11" >}} The general stock of any society is the same with that of all its inhabitants.
 It naturally divides itself into the same three portions, each with a distinct function.